Statistical properties of Galactic synchrotron temperature and polarization maps -- a multi-frequency comparison: Results --- morphology of component separated synchrotron temperature and polarization maps

 \subsubsection{Nature of non-Gaussianity of component separated synchrotron maps}

-The MFs are powerful tools for detecting the presence of non-Gaussianity whose nature is a priori unknown.
-In our previous paper, we showed that towards smaller scales, the Haslam map is kurtosis-dominated, and skewness is relatively small.
+MFs are powerful tools for detecting the presence of non-Gaussianity whose nature is a priori unknown.
+In our previous paper~\cite{Rahman:2021azv}), we showed that towards smaller scales, the \has~map is kurtosis-dominated, and skewness is relatively small.
 This cannot be efficiently detected by the bispectrum but will show up in the trispectrum.
-In order to distinguish different kinds of non-Gaussianity, it is useful to probe the individual generalized skewness and kurtosis moments (see section 3.2. of~\cite{Rahman:2021azv}).
-For each component separated map that we consider, we obtain the angular power spectrum and use it as input to simulate 1000 isotropic Gaussian maps. $V_k^G$ is calculated using the simulated maps.
-Then we subtract $V_k^G$ from $V_k$ to obtain the non-Gaussian deviation $\Delta V_k$.
-We compute the mean and standard deviation of $\Delta V_k$.
-We focus on small scales since, at large scales, it is not meaningful to talk about non-Gaussian deviations in terms of perturbative expansions.
+Here, we carry out the same analysis to quantify the level and type of non-Gaussianity for the component separated synchrotron maps.
+In order to distinguish different kinds of non-Gaussianity, it is useful to probe the individual generalized skewness and kurtosis moments (see section 3.2. of \mg{Rahman et al.}~\cite{Rahman:2021azv}).
+Here we will not show the individual moments but will focus on their consolidated effect.